Helene Schmitz: Books

 Part of Schmitz's time is dedicated to publishing photography books.
 Schmitz's first book Blow Up was published in 2003 and showed extreme close-ups on plants.
 Blow Up was nominated to the prestigious Swedish Literary prize August Price.
 In 2007, Schmitz published her second book A Passion for Systems - Linnaeus and the Dream of Order.
 The photos from this book were published world-wide in National Geographic, and the book was translated into English, French and Japanese.
 Schmitz's latest book Ur Regnskogens Skugga was published in 2011 and nominated for Augustpriset in 2012.
 It also received the Swedish Publishing Prize in 2012.

-Prizes & Awards
+Prizes and awards

 In 2003, Schmitz's book Blow Up was nominated to the Swedish Literary prize August Price.
 In 2006 Schmitz received the award Photographer of the Year by the Swedish Environmental Protection Agency for her photographs in the book A Passion for Systems - Linnaeus and the Dream of Order.

 In 2007, A Passion for Systems - Linnaeus and the Dream of Order (Swedish edition) won the Swedish Publishing Award in the category Magnificent Work.
 In 2007, A Passion for Systems - Linnaeus and the Dream of Order also received a diploma from The Royal Swedish Library (Kungliga Biblioteket) and Swedish Book Art (Svensk Bokkonst), the award was given with the motivation "Beautiful photographs and a design that creates a serene context".

 In 2014 Schmitz was a finalist in the international photography competition "Prix de la Photo Camera Clara".